 His rising (as a wintertime standing figure) traditionally heralds the autumn storms — “the storms that annually attend the heliacal rising of Arcturus and Orion” (Bede, drawing on Job in the Bible).
 Thus, the runic Ur is also the associated “greatly spirited” storms and winds.
 Thus we get the name, presumably, Ur-ion.

 The Ur rune might be thought of in terms of man’s bravery and courage, in the face of implacable fury.
-Not in terms of the rather lumpen: “durh… Ur means a mad cow, dude!”.
+Not in terms of the rather lumpen modern pagan suggestion that: “durh… Ur means a mad cow, dude!”.

 It’s then a dual-pronged rune in meaning as well as design: consider for instance the military distinction made between the two types of battlefield bravery: mad foolhardy rush-at-’em bravery, and considered bravery that is brought forth from within oneself in the face of an implacable opposing force.
 Only the latter type gets medals.